Incident On and Off a Mountain Road: Home media

 The DVD was released by Anchor Bay Entertainment on May 9, 2006.
-The episode was the first episode broadcast, but the third to be released on DVD.
-It includes a commentary with writer/director Don Coscarelli and writer Stephen Romano, as well as a number of featurettes.
-It also includes the first in a series of short documentaries on the director of the featured episode.
-The episode appears on the third volume of the Blu-ray compilation of the series.
+Although the episode was the first to be episode broadcast, but the third episode to be released on DVD.
+It includes a commentary with writer/director Don Coscarelli and writer Stephen Romano, as well as a several featurettes.
+It also includes the first installment in a series of short documentaries focusing on the director of the featured episode.
+The episode was later included on the third volume of the Blu-ray compilation of the series.

 Reception

 Jon Condit from Dread Central rated the episode three and a half out of five, calling it "a generous and excellent start to an ambitious series."
 HorrorFreakNews rated it four out of five stars, praising the episode's pacing, cinematography, direction, and Turner's performance.